AI Survey 2026 · L4WB Group

 The policy enables, it does not restrict

 70% of colleagues asked for examples of good practice.
-That is this policy's primary aim: giving staff the clarity and confidence to use AI effectively across all roles and contexts, not creating compliance anxiety.
+That is this policy's primary aim: giving colleagues the clarity and confidence to use AI effectively across all roles and contexts, not creating compliance anxiety.

 6